-The real-time action drama 'Shorta' follows the two police officers Jens and Mike on a routine patrol in the Svalegaarden ghetto, when the news of Talib's death comes in over the radio.
+The action drama 'Shorta' follows the two police officers Jens and Mike on a routine patrol in the Svalegaarden ghetto, when the news of Talib's death comes in over the radio.
 The exact details of what took place while 19-year-old Talib Ben Hassi was in police custody remain unclear.
 The news ignites uncontrollable, pent-up rage among the ghetto’s youth, who lust for revenge.
 Suddenly, the two officers find themselves fair game and must fight tooth and claw to find a way out.

 Jacob Hauberg Lohmann ('Out of Tune', 'That Time of Year') and Simon Sears ('Winter Brothers') play the two police officer, while the film also features the young debuting talent Tarek Zayat.
 The cast includes Özlem Saglanmak, Dulfi Al-Jabouri, Arian Kashef, Issa Khattab and Abdelmalik Dhaflaoui.

 'Shorta' is both directed and written by Anders Ølholm and Frederik Louis Hviid, who are making their debut as feature film directors.

 The film is produced by Morten Kaufmann and Signe Leick Jensen for Toolbox Film with support from the Danish Film Institute, Creative Europe and DR. International sales are handled by Paris-based Charades.
 The domestic premiere is set for 8 October.

 See more about Venice International Film Critics' Week, running 2-12 September, at sicvenezia.it.